opticSquid/hive/CONTRIBUTING.md

 > All the terminal commands written here assumes you are in the root level of the project

+1. Fork this repo.
-1. Clone the repo in your local environemt (your PC basically) by using
+2. Clone into the fork in your account by using

     ```sh
         git clone "<repo url which comes under the green code button>"
     ```

-2. Install the dependencies by running this commands:
+3. Install the dependencies by running this commands:

     ```sh
         cd ./Server/